Sequential Randomized Algorithms for Convex Optimization in the Presence of Uncertainty: Application to Hard Disk Drive Servo Design

-The sequential algorithms of Section \ref{sec:sequential algorithm} are implemented in Matlab using the toolbox Randomized Algorithm Control Toolbox (RACT) \cite{tremba_ract:_2008}.
+The sequential algorithms of Section \ref{sec:sequential algorithm} are implemented in Matlab using the toolbox R-RoMulOC \cite{chamanbaz_r-romuloc:_2015}.
 In the simulations, we assumed the probability density function of all uncertain parameters to be uniform.
 The choice of uniform distribution is chosen due to its worst case nature \cite{bai_worst-case_1998}.
 The number of discarded constraints $r$ in Algorithm \ref{alg:sequential algorithm} is chosen to be zero.
 The resulting optimization problem is solved for different values of $\varepsilon$, $\delta$ and $\ic_t$.
 Furthermore, we run the simulation $100$ times for each pair.
 The mean, standard deviation and worst case values of the number of design samples, validation samples, objective value, the iteration number in which the algorithm exits and total computational time\footnote{All the simulations are carried on a work station with $2.83\,GHz$ Core $2$ Quad CPU and $8\,GB$ RAM.} are tabulated in Table \ref{tab: simulation results} and Table \ref{tab: simulation results2}.
+We remark that ``design samples" and ``validation samples" in Table \ref{tab: simulation results} and Table \ref{tab: simulation results2} reflect the number of design and validation samples at the iteration when the algorithm exits.
 Table \ref{tab: simulation results scenario} shows the scenario bound along with the computational time required for solving the random convex problem for the same probabilistic levels as Tables \ref{tab: simulation results} and \ref{tab: simulation results2}; we highlight that the number of design parameters in the problem at hand is $153$.
 The average computational time of Tables \ref{tab: simulation results} and \ref{tab: simulation results2} is much smaller than Table \ref{tab: simulation results scenario} which further proves the effectiveness of the proposed sequential randomized algorithms.
-Nevertheless, there are very rare cases for which the computational time of the proposed methodology is larger than that of scenario (last column of Table \ref{tab: simulation results}).
-When the probabilistic levels become stringent (last row of Table \ref{tab: simulation results scenario}), our workstation failed to solve the scenario problem due to its complexity while, using the two proposed Algorithms \ref{alg:sequential algorithm 1} and \ref{alg:sequential algorithm} the problem is solved efficiently.
+Nevertheless, there are very rare cases when the computational time of the proposed methodology is larger than that of scenario (last column of Table \ref{tab: simulation results}).
+When the probabilistic levels become stringent (last row of Table \ref{tab: simulation results scenario}), we could not solve the scenario problem while, using the two proposed Algorithms \ref{alg:sequential algorithm 1} and \ref{alg:sequential algorithm} the problem was solved efficiently.